ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/README.md

 # Academic answers
 1. The answer to the original question one is no. The players would not gather at the midnight from 1am to 4am.
 My conclusive answer for this is for most of the players they may just play the game whole night till tomorrow morning, and the other group of people like me wake up early would play one game before coming to the class.
 These two group of people would gather at the morning or lunchtime.
 The answer to original question two is no too.
-From the trend we can know that players are begin to feel tired about the survival game.
+From the trend we can know that players already begin to feel tired about the survival game.
 It is too late to invest the survival game.

 2. If i get more time, i would analyze more type of games rather the hottest three category.
 Many games on steam have a really idea for development and investment.